GameBrief · General

 Diamonds (draw manipulation): Your draw order becomes controllable.
 Cards let you see and reorder upcoming draws.
 This reduces blackjack variance and makes the "hit or stand" decision cleaner.
 For beginners, Diamonds is the most valuable suit because it converts luck into skill.
 Picking Diamonds as primary or secondary means you bust less and stand correctly more often.

-Clubs (disruption): Interacts with the opponent's deck: discarding their cards, corrupting draws, increasing bust probability.
-Clubs inverts the usual game plan.
-Instead of playing better blackjack, you make the opponent play worse blackjack.
+Clubs (value manipulation): Club cards alter card values and reach across the table, draining the opposing card or swapping with the opposing slot.
+Clubs inverts the usual game plan: instead of playing better blackjack, you make the opponent's numbers play worse.
 This is strongest when you understand what the opponent's deck is trying to do and can target the right cards.

 Suit selection happens once and locks your deck's identity for the entire run.
 Take time to read each suit's mechanic description before confirming.